To enhance local affordability. To foster inclusive communities.

 Examples

-In Minnesota, the state housing finance agency (Minnesota Housing) has primary responsibility for allocating LIHTCs, but seven local jurisdictions have been designated as suballocators and are authorized to allocate and monitor a reserved portion of the state’s total tax credit allocation within city or county limits.
-Unless they have entered into a Joint Powers Agreement with Minnesota Housing, suballocators accept and review applications for developments located in their jurisdiction in keeping with the priorities articulated in the state QAP.
-To assure a consistent and even geographic distribution of tax credits, 62 percent of credits are reserved for use in the Minneapolis-St. Paul metropolitan area, and 38 percent are reserved for the balance of the state.
-More information on the Minnesota QAP is available at the Minnesota Housing website.
+In Minnesota, the state housing finance agency (Minnesota Housing) has primary responsibility for allocating LIHTCs.
+However, certain local jurisdictions have been designated as suballocators and are authorized to allocate and monitor a reserved portion of the state’s total tax credit allocation within city or county limits.
+Unless they have entered into a Joint Powers Agreement with Minnesota Housing, suballocators accept and review applications for developments in their jurisdiction in keeping with the priorities articulated in the state QAP.
+Additional information on the Minnesota 2026-2027 QAP is available on the Minnesota Housing website.

-The QAP issued by the Texas Department of Housing and Community Affairs includes several provisions that explicitly seek to de-concentrate LIHTC properties.
-For example, the state will not issue an award to a proposed development located within two miles of another development awarded tax credits in the same year (applicable in counties with a population that exceeds one million only).
-Similarly, applicants must receive special approval if the proposed development is located in a municipality that has more than two times the state average of LIHTC units per capita.
-More information on the Texas QAP is available on in the 2017 Quality Allocation Plan report.
+The QAP issued by the Texas Department of Housing and Community Affairs includes several provisions explicitly seeking to de-concentrate LIHTC properties.
+For example, the state will not issue an award to a proposed development located within two miles of another development awarded tax credits in the same year.
+This rule applies only in counties with a population that exceeds one million.
+Similarly, applicants must receive special approval if the proposed development is located in a municipality with more than twice the state average of LIHTC units per capita.
+More information on the Texas 2025 Qualified Allocation Plan is available here.

 Related resources